PetrJakes/JamiaHamdard_rpi-basics/README.md

 1. The step by step procedure of how to make an LED blink including the required harware connections along with the circuit diagrams can be found on - https://sites.google.com/site/projectsriza/blink-an-led

-Test script - led_blink.py
+--Test script - led_blink.py

 2. The complete procedure of using an IR module with Raspberry Pi to detect obstacles in range and black line on a white background can be found on - https://sites.google.com/site/projectsriza/ir-sensor-for-line-and-obstacle-detection

-Test script - sensor_test.py
+--Test script - sensor_test.py